 What is it about puppets that just make learning more fun?
 Socratica’s free videos star friendly puppets that aim to help pre-K kids get ready for school by learning the basics of science and math topics.

 There’s plenty of science behind kids’ favorite sports.
 This video series from ESPN looks at the science involved in running the fastest, jumping the highest, kicking the hardest, and more.

 Steve Spangler has all the coolest science experiments and demos, the ones that make kids go “wow!”
 You can watch his videos on their own or use his directions and explanations to complete hands-on science activities in class.

 Check it out: Steve Spangler’s Sick Science

-The Tell Me Why series from The Explained Show seeks to answer the never-ending “but WHY?” inquiries from kids.
+The Tell Me Why series from The Explained Channel seeks to answer the never-ending “but WHY?” inquiries from kids.
 These fun videos offer a light-hearted look at all sorts of science concepts.

 Check it out: Tell Me Why

 According to creator Derek Muller, Veritasium is the “element of truth.”
 Derek brings science to life with interviews, quizzes, and even two-part videos, in which you get to predict the outcome of an experiment then see the results.

 While you’re on YouTube, why not drop by the WeAreTeachers page?
 We’re always adding new videos just for teachers, like How to Print on Post-it Notes or Making Stress Balls for the Classroom.
 Be sure to subscribe so you’ll always know what’s new!